 Access Workspace is the reporting entity for the Access Australia group of companies.
-The consolidated Access Workspace Group is part of the whole corporate group called The Access Group.
+Access Workspace was incorporated in New South Wales and registered on 27 September 2019.
+The consolidated Access Workspace Group is part of a multinational corporate group called The Access Group.

 Access Australia represents the Australian sub-group of UK-based Access UK Limited (Access Group).
 Access Workspace is wholly owned by Access UK Limited.
+In this statement, a reference to Access Group includes Access Australia.

-Access Workspace wholly owns the following subsidiaries:
+Access Workspace wholly owns the following subsidiaries, each of which is a reporting entity under the Act:

 - Access Software Australia Pty Ltd

-- Attaché Software Australia Pty Ltd
+- Fathom Applications Pty Ltd

-- Unleashed Software Pty Ltd
+- Diversely Pty Ltd

-- Definitiv Group Pty Ltd
+- Construction Industry Solutions (Australia) Pty Ltd

-- FastTrack Pty Ltd
+- · Restaurant Diary (Australia) Pty Ltd

 - EziTracker Australia Pty Ltd

 Access Workspace engaged and consulted with the above companies it owns or controls in the development of this statement.
 We discussed the requirements of the Act and our expectations around modern slavery.
-A discussion between the directors of all the entities above were conducted in the development of this Statement.
+A discussion between the directors of all the entities above was conducted in the development of this Statement, which was then circulated amongst those persons before being finalised.

-Access Group has a further network of global subsidiaries, however no corporate entities other than those outlined above have operations in Australia that satisfy the requirements to report under the Act
+Access Group has a further network of global subsidiaries, however, no corporate entities other than those outlined above have operations in Australia that satisfy the requirements to report under the Act.